OUETL/OVAL/README.md

 ![Palmyra ScreenCap](https://user-images.githubusercontent.com/7727928/39523859-a9a19dd0-4ddc-11e8-8014-489574b9d1b0.jpg)
 ***************************************************
 # OVAL
 Welcome to OVAL!
 The Oklahoma Virtual Academic Laboratory.
-The following guide will assist you with any functionality that OVAL currently has.
+The following guide will assist you in using OVAL to accomplish your research and classroom needs.
 If you find something that isn’t covered or that is confusing in this guide, please leave a revision suggestion in the comments.
 OVAL is a VR-Classroom application by University of Oklahoma Libraries encouraging collaboration between academics, professors, and students.
 Up to 100 users can inhabit the same VR space, import any 3D model on the fly, and analyze 3D models with built-in tools.

 ### Hardware Dependencies
 OVAL requires the use of an Oculus Rift CV1, HTC Vive or Vive Pro and a Windows-based PC that is VR Ready.